Hammarn/1MB335/Lab5.md

   + Step 1: Pairwise alignment exercise
   + Step 2: Multiple alignment exercise
     + Step 2a: Identify the mitochondrial genomes
-    + Step 2b: Make a prediction about the alingment
+    + Step 2b: Make a prediction about the alignment
     + Step 2c: Prepare the input file for the alignment program
     + Step 2d: Align the entire mitochondria
     + Step 2e: Align the sequence for the large mitochondrial ribosomal RNA (l-rRNA)